 Zappos boasts that, “customers enjoy free shipping, free returns, and 24/7 customer service!”

-4. Adhere to state laws and card network regulations.
+4. Adhere to state laws and card brand regulations.

-Your return policy must comply with both state laws and card network regulations.
+Your return policy must comply with both state laws and card brand regulations.
 Rules typically apply to minimum time limits and how your policy is shared with customers.

 Here are some examples:

-To prevent chargebacks, carefully check the regulations for each card networks that you accept payments for and your state laws.
+To prevent chargebacks, carefully check the regulations for each card brand that you accept payments for and your state laws.